mouzong/infra-101/kcna-kodekloud/kcna-kk.md

           mountPath: /pod-data
 ```
 #### Envoy
 Envoy is an open source proxy designed for distributed and microservices architecture.
-It is a proxy and communication Bus designed for data share between services and systems
+It is a proxy and communication Bus designed for data share between services and systems.

+#### Service Mesh
+A service mesh is adedicated and configurable infrastructure layer that handles the communication between services withouthaving to change the code in the microservice architecture. <br>

+With a Service Mesh you can dynamically configure how services talk to each other with a mutuial security config

+#### Istio
+It is a free and opensource service mesh tools that provides and efficient way to connect and monitor services in a kubernetes cluster
 ## Container Orchestration - Storage

 ## Cloud Native Architecture